nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 - A `VRF` must be assigned to a `Device` before it may be assigned to an `Interface`
 - A `VRF` must be assigned to a `VirtualMachine` before it may be assigned to an `VMInterface`

-This addresses a fundamental flaw in which an Interface could have multiple `IPAddress` objects assigned with conflicting VRFs, which is impossible in practice.
+This addresses a fundamental flaw in which an Interface could have multiple `IPAddress` objects assigned with conflicting `VRFs`, which is impossible in practice when applied to a network device configuration.

 ### Primary IPv4/IPv6 no longer unique

 On `Device` and `VirtualMachin`e objects, the `primary_ip4` and `primary_ip6` fields were changed from a one-to-one field--which is a foreign key with a uniqueness constraint--to a foreign key, dropping the uniquness constraint.

-This was necessary to support the case where the same `IPAddress` object may be assigned to one or more `Interface`/`VMInterface` objects, reducing the need to proliferate duplicate `IPAddress` objects merely for the purpose of facilitating interface assignments.
+This was necessary to support the case where the same `IPAddress` object may be assigned to one or more `Interface`/`VMInterface` objects, reducing the need to proliferate duplicate `IPAddress` objects merely for the purpose of facilitating `Interface`/`VMInterface` assignments.

 ## Preparing your IPAM Data for Nautobot 2.0

 ### You cannot migrate Interfaces or VMInterfaces that have IPs with differing VRFs

-IPaddress VRF assignments must be unique when multiple IPAddress objects are assigned to Interface/VMInterface objects.
-Make sure for interfaces with multiple IPs that each IP assigned to the same Interface share the same VRF or are not assigned a VRF.
+When assigning a `VRF` to an`IPaddress`, the `VRF` must be the same across each IP when multiple `IPAddress` objects are assigned to `Interface`/`VMInterface` objects.

+Make sure for `Interfaces`/`VMInterfaces` with multiple IPs that each `IPAddress`1 assigned to the same `Interface`/`VMInterface` share the same VRF, or are not assigned a VRF.

 ### Parent Prefixes, child Prefixes, and child IPAddresses must share the same Namespace

 Parent `Prefixes`, child `Prefixes`, and `IPAddresses` must share the same `Namespace` and any case for duplicate `Prefix`/`IPAddress` must involve leveraging distinct `Namespace` objects.

-If you need to maintain duplicates for any reason, assert that each set of duplicate objects are assigned to a distinct VRF with `enforce_unique` set to `True`, as during the upgrade process these will each be moved to their own "VRF Namespace" (Please see the section on **VRF Namespaces** above).
+If you need to maintain duplicates for any reason, assert that each set of duplicate objects are assigned to a distinct `VRF` with `enforce_unique` set to `True`, as during the upgrade process these will each be moved to their own "VRF Namespace" (Please see the section on **VRF Namespaces** above).

 ### IPAddress objects can no longer be orphaned

 The database migration will automatically create a parent `Prefix` for `IPAddresses` that do not have an eligible parent.
-For example an `IPAddress` with address of  `1.2.3.4/32` will have a parent Prefix created of the same network and prefix_length e.g. 1.2.3.4/32.
+For example an `IPAddress` with address of `1.2.3.4/32` will have a parent `Prefix` created of the same `network` and `prefix_length` e.g. `1.2.3.4/32`.

-If you do not wish for these single-host Prefixes to be created, create a parent prefix of your desired size to contain any would-be orphaned IPAddresses before upgrading.
+If you do not wish for these single-host `Prefixes` to be created, create a parent `Prefix` of your desired size to contain any would-be orphaned `IPAddresses` before upgrading.

 ## After you Upgrade